noribang/phase-5-project-beta/README.md

 ## Setup

-To run the app locally, install the Rails and React dependencies and set up the
+To run the app locally, install the Rails and React dependencies and set up thek
 database:

 ```sh